elidoran/chain-builder/README.md

 var results = chain.run();

 // the results object is:
-// results = {
+results = {
-//   result: true    - means it was a success. no error. no fail().
+  result: true    // means it was a success. no error. no fail().
-//   context: {}     - the default context is an empty object.
+  , context: {}   // the default context is an empty object.
+  , chain: /* the chain ... */
-// }
+}
 ```

 ## Usage: Simple

-Here I show use of the most commonly used features:
+The most commonly used features:

 1. accessing the `context` via function param or `this`
 2. reporting an error from inside a function